Sinn Bodhi: Freakshow Wrestling (2011–present)

 Created by Bodhi, the first live episode took place in Las Vegas, Nevada on April 28, 2011.
 Freakshow Wrestling is a variety stunt show featuring magicians (Amazing Johnathan, Bizzaro, Shocker), rock bands (Radioactive Chicken Heads, Tartar Control, Rosemary's Billygoat), sideshow performers (Brianna Belledonna, Gracie Psycho, Karen DeLa Kreep, Scorch The Clown, Sleazo The Clown, Staysha Randall, Jenn O. Cide, George The Giant, Swingshift Sideshow) and pro wrestling with characters like Andrea the Giant, Drugz Bunny, "The Demi-God Of Death" Funny Bone, Black Annie, Cereal Man, Willie Mack and the controversial Gaydolf Hitler.
-Freakshow Wrestling has featured former WWE stars: Brutus "The Barber" Beefcake, Adam Rose, The Boogeyman, John Morrison, D'lo Brown, Cody Rhodes, P. J. Black, Chavo Guerrero Jr., Brian Kendrick, Dr. Tom Prichard, Gangrel, Jake "The Snake" Roberts, Katarina Waters, Nick Dinsmore, Rikishi, Shelly Martinez, Kevin Sullivan and one of the original members of GWAR, Techno Destructo.
+Freakshow Wrestling has featured former WWE stars: Brutus "The Barber" Beefcake, Adam Rose, The Boogeyman, John Morrison, D'lo Brown, Cody Rhodes, P. J. Black, Chavo Guerrero Jr., Brian Kendrick, Dr. Tom Prichard, Gangrel, Jake "The Snake" Roberts, Katarina Waters, Nick Dinsmore, Rikishi, Shelly Martinez, Kevin Sullivan and one of the original members of Gwar, Techno Destructo.

-Fantasy Slam & Snake Pit Pro Wrestling Academy (2017–present)
+Fantasy Slam and Snake Pit Pro Wrestling Academy (2017–present)

-Created in May 2017 by Nicholas Cvjetkovich and Kevin Lepine.
-Fantasy Slam is a pro wrestling fantasy camp where fans can actually get into the ring with professional wrestlers and live out their dreams of being in the squared circle while in a safe and fun environment.
-Fantasy Slam is coached by Sinn Bodhi and D'lo Brown and each camp is headlined by a different wrestling legend.
+Created in May 2017 by Cvjetkovich and Kevin Lepine, Fantasy Slam was a pro wrestling fantasy camp where fans can actually get into the ring with professional wrestlers and live out their dreams of being in the squared circle while in a safe and fun environment.
+Fantasy Slam was coached by Sinn Bodhi and D'lo Brown and each camp was headlined by a different wrestling legend.
 The first camp was held May 2 through 4th with guest legend Ricky The Dragon Steamboat.
-The following camp will be held June 2017 featuring Jake The Snake Roberts.
-Snake Pit Pro is held at the Fantasy Slam studio.
-However, this is a pro wrestling school for advanced and aspiring pro wrestlers.
-The Snake Pit is coached by Jake The Snake Roberts, D'lo Brown and Sinn Bodhi.
+The Snake Pit was coached by Jake "The Snake" Roberts, D'lo Brown and Sinn Bodhi.
+It is no longer in operation.